MissStrong/ICD2O/Notes/Unit 3/Note 14 - Checkboxes.md

   if (passwordCheckbox.checked) { // checkbox is checked
     passwordField.type = "text"; // password goes from not showing to showing } else { // checkbox is unchecked
-    passwordField.type = "password"; // password goes from showing to showing }
+    passwordField.type = "password"; // password goes from showing to not showing }
 }
 ```